SharePoint/sp-dev-docs/docs/transform/modernize-classic-sites.md

 ---
 title: Modernize your classic SharePoint sites
-description: Steps to transform your SharePoint classic site into a modern Office 365 Group-connected team site or communication site. ms.date: 04/17/2018 ms.prod: sharepoint
+description: Steps to transform your SharePoint classic site into a modern Office 365 group-connected team site or communication site. ms.date: 04/23/2018 ms.prod: sharepoint
 ---

 # Modernize your classic SharePoint sites

 SharePoint Online is continuously evolving and improving, which is a great thing for you as a consumer of the service.
-One of the key improvements is the availability of modern sites, which are modern Office 365 Group-connected team sites or communication sites, combined with improved functionality that can be consumed from a beautiful modern user interface.
+One of the key improvements is the availability of modern sites, which are modern Office 365 group-connected team sites or communication sites, combined with improved functionality that can be consumed from a beautiful modern user interface.

 All of this is great, but you might ask yourself, *I have lots of classic (team) sites...how do I bring them into the modern SharePoint world?*

-You can transform (or "modernize") a classic site into a modern Office 365 Group-connected site by following the guidance in this section.
+You can transform (or "modernize") a classic site into a modern Office 365 group-connected site by following the guidance in this section.

 > [!TIP]
 > You can decide which steps to run and the order in which to run them.
 Although there's no one-size-fits-all process to modernize your site, the following is the recommended approach.